De-satellization of the Socialist Republic of Romania: De-satellization (1956–1965)

 The Soviet military withdrawal began in early July and was completed by the end of the month.
 This was the first major step towards de-Sovietization and de-satellization in Romania, and there appeared to be no turning back.
 The Soviet withdrawal of 1958, together with the Sino-Soviet split, gave Romania the opportunity to realign its position within the Comecon.
 SovRom corporations – through which the Soviets had exercised almost exclusive control over Romania's economy – had already been dissolved in 1954.
-In 1963, street and other names were changed back to their original Romanian names or – if the originals were politically unacceptable – to Romanian rather than Russian names.
+In 1963, many streets and public places were restored to their original names or – in cases where the originals were politically unacceptable – given Romanian names instead of Russian ones.
 The Russian Institute in Bucharest was closed and within a few years, Russian was no longer the second language taught in Romanian schools.
 In December 1964, Soviet advisors – including those in the intelligence and security services – were withdrawn from Romania.
 Gheorghiu-Dej died in March 1965.
 His successor, Nicolae Ceaușescu, pursued national self-reliance with "demonic frenzy".
 Romania's appeal to nationalism was incompatible with satellite status.

 In April 1964, Romania formally declared its independence from the Soviet Union's control and detailed its plans to reorient its economy towards agriculture and natural resource extraction.
 The Romanian campaign for independence culminated on 22 April 1964, when the Romanian Communist Party issued a declaration proclaiming that "every Marxist-Leninist Party has a sovereign right...to elaborate, choose or change the forms and methods of socialist construction" and that "there exists no "parent" party and "offspring" party, no "superior" and "subordinated" parties, but only the large family of communist and workers' parties having equal rights," adding that "there are not and there can be no unique patterns and recipes".
 This amounted to a declaration of political and ideological independence from Moscow.